Smirkey/cyclic-cellular-automaton/README.md

 Why ?

-Because it shows the inherent properties of a basic set of rules I guess
+Because they show the inherent properties of a basic set of rules I guess

 #Homemade